TanellD/NIC_gd_using_neat/README.md

-# Pygame geometry dash
+# Pygame geometry dash level solver using NIC

 _Code by Danil Davydov, Ilia Mitrokhin, Erokhin Evgenii_

 ## Overview
-Implementation of Geometry Dash in Python with neat alghorithm
+In this project, we explore the application of NeuroEvolution of Augmenting Topologies (NEAT), a nature-inspired computing approach, to train artificial neural networks capable of playing Geometry Dash.

 ![image](https://github.com/TanellD/NIC_gd_using_neat/assets/66463564/038379e0-8daa-412d-a11f-7f2bd17551a3)